FLwolfy/BindGen-CS/README.md

 # BindGen-CS

 BindGen-CS is a code generation toolkit for native interop, focused on generating C# bindings from C/C++ headers and generating C bridges from C++ APIs.
+With proper configurations, this code-generation tool allows you to output a **SINGLE-FILE** bindings.

 This project is a **modified version of a forked [HexaGen](https://github.com/HexaEngine/HexaGen) codebase**, adapted and extended for the BindGen-CS workflow and architecture.